Geodesic completeness from string T-duality: String T-duality metric

-After these initial remarks, we introduce a modified Newtonian potential from the relation $f(r)=1+2\phi(r)$, with $\phi(r)=-m(r)/r$, where $m(r)$ is the cumulative mass distribution.
+is the cumulative mass distribution.
 From Fig. \ref{fig:potential} we can see that $\phi(r)$ is attractive only at large distances, i.e. $r>1.7 \ l_0$.
 Conversely, in a region of size about $l_0$ around the origin, quantum fluctuations dominate and their mean value locally forms a repulsive de Sitter core.
-The repulsive character is crucial for the following section, where the mechanism of singularity avoidance is analyzed in more detail.